 History of the City of David

 Over 3,000 years ago King David arrived on the hilltop that would become Jerusalem and established his city as the capital of the unified tribes of Israel.
-Over the years Jerusalem grew while the original settlement was destroyed, rebuilt, conquered and settled many times over.
-The City of David became buried beneath growing Jerusalem and hidden until excavated began in 1860.
-The archaeological excavations are still underway and will continue at least until 2020.
+Over the years, Jerusalem grew while the original settlement was destroyed, rebuilt, conquered and settled many times over.
+The City of David became buried beneath growing Jerusalem and hidden until excavation began in 1860.
+The archaeological excavations are still underway and will continue at least until 2021.

 Water Systems of the City of David

 You can visit the 533m-long Hezekiah’s Tunnel that once brought water from the Gihon Spring to Jerusalem’s Pool of Siloam.
 The tunnel is mentioned in Kings II 20:20 and would have been carved out of rock in about the 8th century BC during the reign of King Hezekiah.
 This wonder of engineering uses the natural graduation of the land to convey water.
 The water system served Jerusalem for 1,000 years, even in times of siege.